loopwerk/loopwerk.io/content/articles/2025-07-30-automate-python-releases.md

 1. Just run `tbump {new_version_number}`.

-It’ll update the version number in `pyproject.toml`, commit the changes, and create a push a new tag to Git.
+It’ll update the version number in `pyproject.toml`, commit the changes, and create and push a new tag to Git.
 Check the [tbump website](https://github.com/your-tools/tbump) for instructions on how to set it up.

 The workflow that does all the automated work should be added to the `.github/workflows/` folder in your repo.
 Here’s mine: